BitBox review 2023

 As a hardware wallet, BitBox makes sure your private key is stored offline.
 In addition to this, each device has a range of extra security features, including:

 - Manual transaction confirmation: When sending funds from your BitBox, you can manually verify each transaction with a touch button and LED indicator found on the device.

 - 2-factor authentication.
 The 2-factor authentication helps prevent ‘man-in-the-middle’ attacks when logging in.

 - Native app.
 Unlike some hardware wallets, BitBox has its own app which helps keep everything you do on the wallet secure.

 - Backup and recovery.
 Unlike most other popular hardware wallets that use a multi-word phrase for backup, BitBox uses a micro SD card.
-Here, you can back up your wallet and easily restore it using another compatible device in case your BitBox is stolen or gets destroyed.
+Here, you can back up your wallet and easily restore it using another compatible device in case your BitBox wallet is stolen or gets destroyed.

 - Encrypted USB communication.
 To help protect your data, even more, BitBox uses AES-256-CBC encrypted communication through USB, keeping your private keys secure.

 - Dual chip architecture.
 BitBox’s dual-chip system ensures your private data remains isolated on a high-security memory chip.

 - Password protection.
-BitBox is protected by a password.
-This password erases resets automatically after 15 failed attempts.
+BitBox wallet is protected by a password.
+This password erases and resets automatically after 15 failed attempts.
 This is a sure protection against common password attacks through brute force.